 - 1.1 The Code of Procurement defines the regulatory and legal framework for procurement.
-It has been adopted in accordance with the requirements of Section 135(2) of the Local Government Act 1972. - 1.2 What the Code covers?
+It has been adopted in accordance with the requirements of Section 135(2) of the Local Government Act 1972 and the Public Procurement Regulations 2015. - 1.2 What the Code covers?